theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/knowledge-base/integrate-yunio-via-nintex-gateway.md

 ---
-title: Integrating a yunIO Service via Nintex Gateway
+title: Integrate a yunIO Service via Nintex Gateway
-description: Integrating a yunIO Service with Nintex
+description: Integrate a yunIO Service with Nintex
 ---